 PA: Physician Assistant

-Whether called PA or PA-C (the C means certified), PAs are providers with extensive practical training and are licensed to practice medicine, including the full range of diagnosis, treatment and prevention on a team with physicians.
+Whether called PA or PA-C (the C means certified), PAs are providers with master’s-level degrees and are licensed to practice medicine, including the full range of diagnosis, treatment and prevention on a team with physicians.
+Their graduate education is typically two to three years long and includes extensive practical training.

 PAs can perform the full spectrum of primary care services including diagnosing and treating illnesses, educating patients, prescribing medications, and, for those who practice in hospitals, emergency and surgical care.